RedisGears/RedisGears/docs/js_api.md

 }
 ```

-If all went well you should see a `package.json` file, put the following content to `package.json`:
+If all went well, you should see a `package.json` file, where you need to add the following content:

 ```js
 {